-With all of the relationships involved in running a business, it is very likely that business owners and managers will become embroiled in a dispute of some form.
+It’s not uncommon for business owners and managers to face legal disputes at some point in their career.
 Suppliers or buyers may claim a breach of contract, employees may feel they were treated unfairly or fired unfairly, or shareholders and executives may disagree on how a company should be run.
 Parties to the disagreement in these situations have a number of options for attempting to settle their differences, including litigation, mediation, and arbitration.

 Litigation is the process of resolving a legal disagreement.
 In the litigation process, both parties are required to appear in court, either with legal counsel or unrepresented (in pro per).
 The judge will hear both sides of the case on any issue that neither party can agree upon and will then deliver a judgment regarding how the issues will be resolved.
 This option can be costly and time-consuming, particularly if two attorneys are needed.
 This process typically takes a year or more to complete, compounding the costs and fees.